FSCSS Documentation

 }

-The @num() method in FSCSS allows inline numeric calculations directly in your stylesheets.
-You can use it to perform arithmetic operations like num(40 * 2)80, and append units like num(4 * 6)px24px.
+The @num() method allows inline numeric calculations directly in your stylesheets.
+You can perform arithmetic like num(40 * 2) β†’ 80, and append units such as num(4 * 6)px β†’ 24px.

 1. Calculating max-height